This blog may contain affiliate links. Read our disclosure policy for more info.

 10. Despite the cold, you’ll need sun protection

-Don’t be fooled by the cold temperatures, the salt flats sit at over 4,000 meters above sea level and reflect the sun worse than snow.
-Also because the air is thinner, you get burnt quicker and this can lead to serious injuries.
+Don’t be fooled by the cold temperatures, the Salt Flats sits at over 4,000 meters (1,300 ft) above sea level and reflect the sun worse than snow.
+Also because the air is thinner, you get burnt more quickly and this can lead to serious injuries.

-Remember how I mentioned above about people being hospitalized?
+Remember what I mentioned above about people being hospitalized?
 Well, not bringing sunglasses put a traveler I met in the hospital without eyesight for 2 weeks!

 Another story was from a guy who wore no sunscreen with shorts and a t-shirt for the entire 3 days.
 He ended up with a severe sunburn that almost ended his holiday.